Corner of 200 N Massachusetts Ave

 “My gut tells me he’s just an innocent, but it never hurts to be cautious.
-I’ve got some of our boys back at the field office [DAW: There are some minor differences, but I’m largely basing the agency’s structure off of the FBI.
-Their general mission and operating procedures, however, are quite different.]running a background check now.”
+I’ve got some of our boys back at the field office running a background check now.”

 “And if we need to contain him, sir?”

 Matthews moved away, to talk with the officers on scene and Amelia shivered against a new onslaught of wind.
 She folded her arms across her chest and bit her lip, feeling her teeth chatter as she waited for her superior to finish up.
-She grimaced and looked down at her dress, and wished she’d chosen something a little warmer.
-Unfortunately, she’d wanted to look good for her date and hadn’t been expecting to spend much time in the cold.
+She grimaced and looked down at her dress and wished she’d chosen something a little warmer.
+She’d wanted to look good for her date and hadn’t been expecting to spend much time in the cold.

-It was going to be one damn long night, that was for sure.
-She slipped her hand inside her coat and reached for her holster to ensure that the button was unclasped to allow for quick draw.
-She might have been safe at the moment, but she couldn’t shake the feeling that things could take a sour turn in the blink of an eye and she intended to be ready if they did.
+It would be one damn long night.
+She slipped her hand inside her coat and reached for her holster to ensure that the button was unclasped to allow for a quick draw.
+She may have been safe at the moment, but she couldn’t shake the feeling that things might take a sour turn in the blink of an eye and she intended to be ready if they did.

-As Matthews returned she zipped her coat back up and turned to meet him.
+As Matthews returned, she zipped her coat back up and turned to meet him.
 He approached, giving no sign of discomfort even as a torrent of wind blasted through the street strong enough to threatened Amelia’s modesty.
-He simply continued on, giving no outward sign that he could be bothered to take notice.
+He continued on, giving no outward sign he noticed.